Could black box evidence prove liability in a Pennsylvania accident?

-The way that the car left the Pittsburgh highway after hitting the barrier told authorities the vehicle was travelling at a high speed.
+The way that the car left the Pittsburgh highway after hitting the barrier told authorities the vehicle was traveling at a high speed.
 Because the car was airborne for many feet before it crashed, investigators did not have tire tracks or skid marks to determine exact speed.

-Police obtained information from the black box recorder that the car was travelling 105 mph.
-The driver's attorneys challenged the use of this data and filed an appeal.
+Police obtained information from the black box recorder that the car was traveling 105 mph.
+The driver’s attorneys challenged the use of this data and filed an appeal.
 The Pennsylvania court of appeals affirmed the conviction finding that black box data collection systems were well-established technology.
 The decision was the first appellate decision to review the use of black box data in criminal prosecutions.